fedepujol/nvim/README.md

 an `init.lua` that is required outside.
 In the `init.lua` you `require` the files you want to export.

-For example in `./init.lua` you'll have something like this:
+For example in `./init.lua` you’ll have something like this:

 ``` lua
 require('core')
 require('pluggins')
 ```

-And in core's `init.lua`:
+And in core’s `init.lua`:

 ``` lua
 require('core.mappings')